Google News Initiative-UCLan Journalism Innovation and Leadership (JIL) Programme 2023

 International applicants must have an IELTS score of 7 or above.

-As part of their application for the course, applicants will be interviewed and requested to provide a complete CV.
+As part of their application for the course, applicants will be interviewed and requested to provide complete CV.

 Benefits